adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

           content:
             text_markdown: >-
               Choose CloudCannon as your Astro CMS for leading developer experience and an intuitive editing interface.
-No need to compromise with CloudCannon, both editors and developers will be happy.
 Your whole team can collaborate to create incredibly fast static sites with React, Preact, Vue, and Svelte components — and more!
           styles:
             width: full
             desktop: